hexxondiv/olivia-products/SEO_IMPLEMENTATION.md

 # SEO Implementation Summary

-This document outlines all SEO optimizations implemented for the Olivia Products website.
+This document outlines all SEO optimizations implemented for the Olivia Industries Ltd website.

 ## ✅ Completed SEO Optimizations